 In recent years there has been a renewed interest in the concept of solidarity in moral, social and political philosophy.
 With only a few exceptions, the concept had either been completely neglected or assimilated to other notions like social cohesion in thick communities (Jürgen Habermas, communitarianism) or altruistic concern (Richard Rorty) in post-war philosophy.
 What is especially interesting about the emerging discussion is that it conceives of solidarity as a distinct and specific normative concept that integrates partiality, reciprocity and certain affective attitudes that transcend an attitude of mere respect.

-Our workshop brings together different perspectives on the concept of solidarity and invites them to address the following questions from their respective point of view:
+Our workshop brought together different perspectives on the concept of solidarity and addressed the following questions from their respective point of view: